-Stephanie Mick, MD, is a cardiovascular surgeon in the Department of Thoracic and Cardiovascular Surgery in the Sydell and Arnold Miller Family Heart & Vascular Institute.
-She is board-certified in cardiothoracic surgery and has a special interest in minimally invasive and robotic cardiac surgery as well as complex cardiac surgery in adults.
+Stephanie Mick, MD, is a cardiovascular surgeon in the Department of Thoracic and Cardiovascular Surgery and the Surgical Director of the Transcatheter Aortic Valve Replacement program in the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic.
+She is board-certified in cardiothoracic surgery.

 She completed an internship and residency in general surgery at New York Presbyterian Hospital – Cornell in New York City, during which she won the Chief Residents’ Award for Clinical Excellence.
 She then completed a three-year research post-doctoral fellowship with an interest in vascular biology at New York University School of Medicine.

-She has authored more than two dozen articles and editorials published in leading medical journals and has been an invited presenter at meetings of the American Heart Association, the New York Academy of Sciences and the American Academy of Cardiovascular Perfusion.
+Publications, Speaking and Research: Dr. Mick has authored more than two dozen articles and editorials published in leading medical journals.
+She has been an invited presenter at meetings of the American Heart Association, the New York Academy of Sciences, the Western Thoracic Surgical Association and the American Academy of Cardiovascular Perfusion.
 Dr. Mick is a member of the American Heart Association, American College of Surgeons, American Medical Association and Society of Thoracic Surgeons.

-In her leisure time, Dr. Mick enjoys skiing, travel and music.
+Leisure activities: In her leisure time, Dr. Mick enjoys skiing, travel, music, and bike riding